Deuteronomy

 (3) Pass through Ammon (Deuteronomy 2:19-23)

-Ammon is the third country they passed through without fighting.
+Ammon was the third country they passed through without fighting.
 Ammon was like Moab, a descendant of Lot.
-Abraham should not even have brought Lot into the land, but now that he had come, they have to deal with the repercussions.
-The Ammonites like the Moabites refused to give water and food to the Israelites.
+Abraham probably shouldn't have brought Lot into the land, but now that he had, they have to deal with the consequences.

 “And when you come opposite the sons of Ammon, do not harass them nor provoke them, for I will not give you any of the land of the sons of Ammon as a possession, because I have given it to the sons of Lot as a possession.’”
 (Deuteronomy 2:19).